3609-3687 Arbutus St rezoning application

 I understand from the city that there is no cap on the market rental so the applicant can charge what is necessary to help cover the overall building/operational expenses in order to make the project viable.
 20% of the units are below market rent so the future landlord can and will charge the the rest (80%) of the units higher rents to cover the shortfalls from the 20%.
 The rest of the 80% are more than likely going to be moderate income earners as well.
 I am a moderate income earner and I never have any luck so I probably would end up in one of those 80% that helps to pay for the lucky 20% .
 Please explain how that would be fair to the 80% who are in the same boat as the lucky 20% except the luck to have subsidized rent.

-Jenny asked over 3 years ago
+Jenny asked about 4 years ago

 You’re correct that there is no City requirement for the starting rents for market rate units to be capped.
 As with other market rental, the rents will likely be similar to other newer rental units in the neighbourhood.
 Ultimately, the property manager will want the units to be tenanted, and rents will reflect what market will bear.
 All market rental is subject to the Provincial Residential Tenancy Act which does set limits on the amount rents can be increased during a tenancy.